NoCompromises/laravel-project-standard/Github/README.md

 The new-base-image one is for creating and registering docker containers into the GH registry.

 Deploy is an envoyer-based deploy example.

+Production merge makes it easy from the GitHub UI to merge `develop` into `main`, which could trigger a production deploy.
+- It requires you to generate a personal access token with basic repo read/write permissions
+- Then set up `GH_REGISTRY_PAT` as a secret in your repo/org using the newly-generated token